qubicmio/rpc20-blog-post/README.md

 #### Query Service

 The [query service](https://github.com/qubic/archive-query-service) replaced the most important old endpoints transparently (they return the same data but get them from elasticsearch) and created new endpoints.
 The new endpoints allow to specify filters and ranges and provide a more general interface for pagination.
 You can find the documentation for the new v2 endpoints [here](https://github.com/qubic/archive-query-service/blob/main/v2/README.md) and the openapi specs [here](https://qubic.github.io/integration/Partners/qubic-rpc-doc.html?urls.primaryName=Qubic%20Query%20V2%20Tree).
-The query service is hosted at the url https://api.qubic.org.
+Because of performance reasons we restrict the maximum number of search results to 10000 and one page cannot exceed 1024 results.
+The query service is hosted at https://api.qubic.org.

-The new endpoints for example allow to query all burning transactions from a certain source address that exceed a certain amount by filtering and specifying ranges:
+To spare you to read the whole documentation we show the flexibility of the new API with one example.
+It is possible to query all burn transactions that exceed one million qubic starting with tick number 25563000 by specifying filters and ranges:

 ```
 curl -X 'POST' \